sunsetsonwheels/CoroNumbers/README.md

 ## License

-This project is licensed under the *insert license name*
+This project is licensed under the MIT license.